Hengle/Nexus-Security.github.io/content/posts/2016-09-09-beelinguapp-learn-languages-music.md

 Beelinguapp Learn Languages Music & Audiobooks Premium 2.382 APK For Android

-Learn a new language with Beelinguapp, the app that lets you read and listen to stories in different languages ââside by side.
+Learn a new language with Beelinguapp, the app that lets you read and listen to stories in different languages side by side.
 Read the text and listen to the audio in the language you are learning, and read the same text in your language to use as a reference.
 Learn at your own pace with this fun and free language learning app.
 If you are familiar with learning audio books, you will love Beelinguapp's innovative method for learning a new language.

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 Download Beelinguapp Learn Languages Music & Audiobooks Premium 2.382 APK For Android
 =====================================================================================